 Colorado's New Design For Driver License and ID Cards

 The Colorado DMV began issuing driver licenses, instruction permits and identification cards with new designs in 2016.
+This design was updated in May 2020 to make it easier to read.

 The card design includes an entirely new format and enhanced features, including laser-engraved information in grayscale, as well as new card material.